ga-wdi-boston/wdi_7_js_lab_html5_apis/README.md

 ## [History](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history)

 Create a web page with a text input field and a "Go" button.
 When the user enters a number in the field and clicks the button, the page should load the image for the XKCD comic with that number, using the [Unofficial XKCD API](https://github.com/tibbon/xkcd_api_unofficial).
 Each time a new image is loaded this way, a new history entry should be created in the browser &ndash; so after loading several images, I should be able to click my browser's Back button and be taken back through each one (and then the Forward button should take me forward again).
+Make sure this also updates the input field with the correct number.
+Ideally, clicking the Back/Forward buttons should not make additional API requests.

 ## [Drag and Drop](https://developer.mozilla.org/en-US/docs/DragDrop/Drag_and_Drop)

 Create a web page that is a mockup of a "todo" app: It should have a list of to-do items, a list of done items, and a trash bin.
-All of these can be hard-coded, we don't need to deal with adding new items or saving them anywhere.
+All of these can be hard-coded, we don't need add new items or save them anywhere.

 Using the drag-and-drop APIs, allow items to be dragged and dropped from the to-do list to the done list and vice-versa.
 You should also be able to drag items from either list into the trash bin to delete them.
 When an item is being dragged and it is over a valid drop target, the target should be highlighted.